CompSciJosh/MCAD-README-Only/README.md

-# 🌓 MCAD - Multi-scale Crater Analysis and Detection
+# 🌓 MCAD - Multiscale Crater Analysis and Detection

-**MCAD** is a command-line tool for detecting lunar craters in satellite imagery using a custom-trained YOLOv8 model.
+**MCAD** is a command-line interface (CLI) for detecting lunar craters in satellite imagery using a custom-trained YOLOv8 model.
 It supports single-image, full directory and recursive batch directory processing.
 MCAD also provides an interactive shell for repeated use.
 Built for lunar research and detection tasks, MCAD simplifies AI-based crater detection into a user-friendly CLI.